-Through case studies, industry articles, guest lectures, and video samples, The Business of Television & Streaming will expose students to every step in the value chain involved in bringing Hollywood and TV to the consumer.
+Through case studies, industry articles, and guest lectures, The Business of Television & Streaming will expose students to every step in the value chain involved in bringing Hollywood and TV to the consumer.

 Over six 3-hour classes, students will be required to prepare cases, participate in discussions, read industry news articles, and complete a final pitch presentation.
 The pitch presentation will require students to pitch a new TV series, product feature, business line, or service/product for a network or streaming service.